-Grammar: The Future
+Grammar: Verbs in the Future

-•To develop the students' understanding of verbs, so they know that a verb can describe the past, the present, or the future.
+• Develop the children's understanding of verbs, so they know that a verb can describe the past, the present or the future.

-- · Review present and past tenses with the students. - Call out some verbs in the present and past tenses and encourage the students to do the appropriate actions (see pages 9 and 10). - Call out some verbs in the present tense.
+- · Revise present and past tenses with the children. - •Call out some verbs in the present and past tenses and encourage the children to do the appropriate actions (see pages 9 and 10). - Call out some verbs in the present tense.
 Make a point of choosing verbs that have a regular simple past tense: for example, to cook, to hop, or to race.
-Ask the students to put these verbs into the past tense. - Then call out some verbs in the past tense and ask the students to put them into the present tense.
+Ask the children to put these verbs into the past tense. - •Then call out some verbs in the past tense and ask the children to put them into the present tense.

-- When a verb describes an action taking place in the future, the verb root does not take a suffix, as with the past tense.
-Instead, the verb root has an extra word put in front of it. - The extra word is another verb, called an auxiliary verb.
-The auxiliary verbs shall and will are used to describe the future. - Shall can be added to the verb root for both the first person singular, I, and the first person plural, we.
-Will can be added in all persons. - The verb to have is conjugated below in the future: I shall have, you will have, he will have, she will have, it will have, we shall have, you will have, they will have. •Call out some verb roots and ask the students to put them into the future.
+- •When a verb describes an action taking place in the future, the verb root does not take a suffix as it does in the past tense.
+Instead, the verb root has an extra word put in front of it. - The extra word is another verb, called an auxiliary verb. - •The auxiliary verbs shall and will are used to describe the future. - Shall can be added to the verb root for both the first person singular: I, and the first person plural: we.
+Will can be added in all persons. - The verbs to have and to jump are conjugated below as examples of verbs in the future.

+I shall have; You will have;

+He will have; She will have; It will have;

+We shall have; You will have; They will have.